Kia EV6 2026

 $48,995 CAD · 499 km range · 77.4 kWh · Crossover

 The Kia EV6 shares the Hyundai Ioniq 5's E-GMP platform but tuned for a more performance-oriented Canadian buyer.
 Same 800V architecture and 350 kW DC fast charging.
 Same heat pump standard on most trims.
 The differences are tuning: tighter suspension, sharper steering, more focused driving dynamics.
 The GT trim's 320 kW power output puts it firmly in the performance-EV conversation alongside the Tesla Model Y Performance.
 Interior treatment is more conventional than the Ioniq 5 — fewer retro-futurist design choices, more familiar Kia-modern aesthetic.
 The 2026 model year benefits from the same incremental refinements as the Ioniq 5.
-Base trims qualify for federal iZEV; the GT trim pushes above the cap.
+On incentives, the EV6 is now shut out federally: at $55,995 even the base trim sits above the EVAP $50,000 final-transaction cap, so no trim qualifies for the $5,000 federal rebate (it did under the old, higher iZEV ceiling).
 Real-world Canadian winter range loss is comparable to the Ioniq 5 — 18-22% at -15°C with the heat pump active.

 Best-fit buyer